kub-berlin/website/README.md

 -	rename `htaccess` to `.htaccess`
 -	add a `.htaccess` and `.htpasswd` to the admin folder for authentication
 -	adapt `config.php`
--	create a root page and some languages via SQL
+-	create a root page via SQL